aaron1986/nc-news/README.md

 (7) I implemented the list of comments associated with each article in the API.
 I added code to the ArticlesDetails file including a new API to fetch the comments.
 I then created a map to loop through the API.</br>
 (8) I used bootstrap to design a card for each article.</br>
 (9) I implemented code into ArticlesDetails that incremented a count in the console and on the screen.</br>
 (10) I implemented the code from the basic counter into the ArticlesDetails page.
-Moreover, I added the API via patch.
+Moreover, I added the API via patch. </br>
-(11) I added the about me and contact pages to the site, I also created the CSS for both pages.
+(11) I added the about me and contact pages to the site, I also created the CSS for both pages. </br>
-(12)
+(12) I added code to the Articles page to display a message saying 'Loading Articles, Please wait...', I did this using a isLoading state and adding a finally statement after the catch code.
+Lastly, I added a small 'if statement':  if (isLoading) { return <p>Loading Articles, Please wait...</p>; } </br>